Page loading ... Please wait.

 Printer Friendly Page

-Molasses is usually labeled as "sulphured" or "unsulphured" depending on whether sulphur was used in the processing. he unsulphured molasses is lighter in color and tends to have a nicer flavor.
+A few notes on ingredients.
+Molasses is usually labeled as "sulphured" or "unsulphured" depending on whether sulphur was used in the processing.
+My preference is to use unsulphured molasses as I like its lighter color and milder flavor.
 Molasses is used to add color, moistness and flavor to the scones.
 For the liquid part of the scone dough we are going to use buttermilk, which gives us a lighter, more bread-like scone.
 Buttermilk has a nice thick creamy texture with a rich tangy buttery taste that makes baked goods tender.
 In the past buttermilk was made from the liquid left over after churning butter, but it is now commercially made by adding a bacteria to whole, skim, or low fat milk.
-You can make your own buttermilk by adding 1 tablespoon of white distilled vinegar, cider vinegar, or lemon juice to 1 cup of milk.
-Let stand 5 to 10 minutes before using.
+You can make your own buttermilk by adding 1/2 tablespoon of white distilled vinegar, cider vinegar, or lemon juice to 1/2 cup (120 ml) of milk.
+Let stand 10 minutes at room temperature before using.
 I have also provided a recipe for an optional maple glaze that can be drizzled over the baked scones.
 This adds wonderful flavor to the gingerbread scones.

 Oats are a cereal grain that is rich and flavorful and comes in many forms.
 They are very popular in Northern Europe, Scotland and Ireland.
 Oats are first cleaned, toasted, hulled to become what we call oat groats.
 The oat groats are then steamed and flattened to become rolled oats or old-fashioned oats.
-They take about 15 minutes to cook.
 Old-fashioned rolled oats are not to be confused with quick-cooking rolled oats.
 These are oats have been cut into pieces before being steamed and rolled into thinner flakes.
-They cook quickly, about 5 minutes, but their flavor and texture are a little different than old-fashioned rolled oats.
+You can use either type in these scones.

 Related Recipes You May Like